 Additionally, as a kid, you grew up in two different countries, so a lot of things in flux.
 How did the cultures you grew up in and the professional journey you took between many different disciplines impact the leader and maybe the professional that you are today?

-In terms of the professional journey.
-I started off in physics because I liked science in high school and it turns out physics and college was a whole nother thing.
+In terms of the professional journey, I started off in physics because I liked science in high school and it turns out physics in college was a whole other thing.
 After that, I realized I didn’t want to stay there.
 I went into engineering because that was a natural offshoot and I could actually get a job as an engineer with a physics degree.
-Then I thought I’d stay in it but over time I found I was more interested in the people than in the engineering, so I decided to go into management.
+Then I thought I’d stay in it, but over time I found I was more interested in the people than in the engineering, so I decided to go into management.

 Let’s build on that.
 You’ve had over two decades as a professor and the two disciplines you focus on are leadership and negotiation.
 What are common themes between those two disciplines?